mrjvs/pretendo-dev-test/README.md

 Pretendo is quite complex to setup locally, this repository exists to make this as easy as a few steps.

 > [!IMPORTANT]
 > This codebase cannot be used for hosting as it is highly specialized for development.
-Using it in production can pose security risks.
+Using it in production will not work and will also be a security risk.

 ## How to use